Vyral/base-template/_posts/2021-09-23-how-changing-things-up-can-engage-your-database.md

 {% include excerpt.html %}

 Are there events or giveaways that you do over and over again and get similar results?
-Maybe you can come up with an idea to plus your giveaways and get some engagement, growth, promote a local partner or non-profit, and generate some referrals.
+Maybe you can come up with an idea to add to your giveaways and get some engagement, growth, promote a local partner or non-profit, and generate some referrals.
 Does that sound good?

 That’s exactly what we just did with our Yeti for Football giveaway.
 Every year, we send out a football magnet to our database because, in Oklahoma, football is life.
 This year, we thought, wait a minute, **we’re sending out this magnet, why not add some excitement and do a giveaway on top of it?**